 If Manoj is willing to give billions of dollars away, why not just give the money to the needy?

 Poverty isn’t caused by a lack of money.
 Rather, poverty results from an inability to earn a sufficient living.
-Therefore, giving money to the needy won’t be a permanent fix.
-Manoj’s aim is to use great inventions to enable people to make a decent living, care for their families, and improve their lives.
+Therefore, giving money to the needy is not a permanent fix.
+Manoj’s aim is to develop useful inventions that enable people to make a decent living, care for their families, and improve their lives.
 Doing philanthropy in a way that gives people opportunity is the only way to have a lasting impact.

 How is Manoj spending the 99% of his wealth that he’s earmarked for philanthropy?

 Currently, Manoj is fulfilling his commitment through a variety of activities.
-He is giving money to charities in India, funding the construction and operation of new non-profit hospitals in India, investing in other health, agriculture, and clean water projects for the poor, funding the Stage 2 invention shop, finding and developing new products and technologies that align with the mission (including buying patents when necessary), establishing manufacturing plants and distribution channels in different parts of the world, and employing the hundreds of people involved with the different stages of these projects
+He is giving money to charities in India, funding the construction and operation of new non-profit hospitals in India, investing in other health, agriculture, and clean water projects, funding the Stage 2 invention shop, finding and developing new products and technologies that align with the mission (including buying patents when necessary), establishing manufacturing plants and distribution channels in different parts of the world, and employing the hundreds of people involved with the different stages of these projects.

 If Manoj has committed 99% of his wealth to philanthropy, why not just give the inventions away instead of charging for them?

-The cost to solve the problems facing humanity far surpasses the wealth of any one person.
-If Manoj were only to give away the inventions he’s developed, very few people would ultimately be served.
-Even before the products get to market, significant sums of money have already been spent on research and development, building manufacturing infrastructure, and paying the hundreds of employees involved at each step in the process.
-Manoj believes the best way to fulfill his mission of developing products and technologies that can benefit humanity is to reinvest the revenue received for the products.
-That reinvestment could involve subsidizing existing products for those who can’t afford them, expanding the manufacturing and distribution of those products into new regions, or developing and producing entirely new products.
+We’re trying to affect the lives of a billion people.
+If Manoj were to give away the inventions, very few people would ultimately be served.
+The best way to fulfill the mission of developing products and technologies that can benefit humanity is to reinvest the sales revenue.
+That reinvestment could involve subsidizing existing inventions for those who can’t afford them, expanding manufacturing and distribution into new regions, or developing and producing entirely new inventions.
 All money received goes back to the mission.
 It’s the only way to create scaled and sustained impact over the long term and to improve the lives of the most people possible.

 How can I work with you?